Benn 2 goals as Stars snap Blues' record 11-game win streak

-DALLAS (AP) — Stars captain Jamie Benn had his first multi-goal game since early October and Dallas beat St. Louis 5-2 on Thursday night, ending the Blues’ franchise-record 11-game winning streak.
+DALLAS (AP) — Stars captain Jamie Benn had his first multi-goal game since early October, and the St. Louis Blues suddenly looked much different than they had while winning 11 games in a row.

+With Benn scoring two of the four goals Dallas got in a span of just more than 12 minutes in the second period, one of those redirecting a flying puck with his stick, the Stars beat St. Louis 5-2 on Thursday night to end the Blues’ franchise-record winning streak.

+“Frustrating.
+They didn’t do anything special.
+They just high flipped it, got a couple good bounces,” said Blues center Ryan O’Reilly, who had a goal and an assist.
+“When we do things the right way, we’re successful.
+And you see tonight when we don’t do it and we got away from staples of our game, playing heavy and being hard on all pucks and getting pucks deep.
+When you get away from that, it’s tough to win.”

 When Benn scored the game’s first goal 3:46 into the second period, the Blues trailed for the first time since Feb.
 5 — a span of more than 517 minutes on the ice over 10 games.